Mick-AE86/Mick-AE86.github.io/GameCritique.md

 ## 太鼓の達人 Taiko no Tatsujin (Taiko Drum Master) Nintendo Switch Version
-Taiko Drum Master Nintendo Switch Version is a ported game of the popular arcade title in Japan.
+Taiko Drum Master Nintendo Switch Version is a ported game of the popular arcade title of the same name in Japan and is developed and published by Bandai Namco Entertainment.
-It was initially released on July 19, 2018 in Japan and is set to release in Europe and North America on November 2, 2018.
+It was initially released on July 19, 2018 in Japan and is set to release in Europe and North America on November 2, 2018 under the name Taiko no Tatsujin: Drum 'N' Fun!
 #
 Some important aspects of the game that is important to test include: The many play styles of the game, the compatibility of the separate Drum controller produced by Hori, the music, and the calibration in regard to the music.
 #